II/ The axiological panorama of our time

 a) The end of grand narratives (Lyotard)

-To say that our era begins when the era of grand narratives ends is to say that we no longer give any credence to any theory that would assign our era a meaning and a direction.
+To say that our era begins as the era of grand narratives ends means we no longer lend credence to any overarching theory that would imbue our time with intrinsic meaning and direction.

 The two narratives to which Lyotard alludes are probably those proposed by Hegel and Marx, which give human history a meaning (events do not follow one another randomly but are driven by the Spirit of the world or the dialectic of relations of production) and a final destination (absolute Knowledge or the advent of a state in which classes, and hence their conflicts, are abolished).